 Enter the current security code and click Verify before the code expires.

-It's important for you to write down the codes generated for you and store them in a safe-place.
-If you lose your phone or cannot access your authenticator app, you can use a backup code for one-time access into your account.
-Once a code is used, it is no longer valid.
+It's important to write down the codes generated for you and store them in a safe place.
+If you lose your phone or cannot access your authenticator app, you can use a backup code for one-time access to your account.
+After a code is used, it is no longer valid.

-Disable 2-step Verification
+Disable 2-step verification

-If you no longer want the extra protection provided by 2-Step Verification, you can disable the feature from your Account Settings.
+If you no longer want the extra protection provided by 2-step verification, you can disable the feature in your Account Settings.
 Just select Disable (instead of Enable), click Save, and enter your Optimizely password when prompted.

-If you are having trouble logging into your account using 2-Step Verification, try the following steps in order:
+If you are having trouble logging into your account using 2-step verification, try the following steps in order:

-Use one of the Backup Codes generated during your initial sign-up.
+Use one of the backup codes generated during your initial sign-up.

 If you are using an authentication app such as Google Authenticator, check the app's time correction settings and re-sync the app if necessary.